raymondanthony/git-shortmaps/README.md

 ## Setup
-Source the `bash_completion` file (e.g. place in `.bashrc` or in `/etc/bash_completion.d/` on Debian systems), with the path to the provided shortmaps file as the only argument:
+Source the `bash_completion` file (e.g. place in `.bashrc` or in `/etc/bash_completion.d/` on Debian systems), with the path to the provided `shortmaps` file as the only argument:

 ```
-$ . bash_completion .
+$ . bash_completion ./shortmaps
 ```

 You may also add your own mappings to `~/.git-shortmaps`.